Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Experiment Results

 \subsection{Implementation Details}

-We implement the proposed system fully in C++ and CUDA.
+We implement Gaussian-LIC2 fully in C++ and CUDA.
 The tracking and mapping modules run in parallel and communicate via ROS, with the mapping built upon the LibTorch framework.
-The depth completion network SPNet~\cite{wang2024scale} is deployed with TensorRT for efficient inference.
+The depth completion model~\cite{wang2024scale} is deployed with TensorRT for efficient inference.

 For odometry, we reuse the ikd-Tree parameters from FAST-LIO2~\cite{xu2022fast}, set the camera pose optimization step $N_t$ in Sec.~\ref{sec:cfactor2} to 30.
-For mapping data preparation, we set $N_p$ in Sec.~\ref{sec:grouping} to 10 (Avia, Mid-360), 5 (OS1-64), and 1 (VLP-32C). $\epsilon_1$ and $\epsilon_2$ in Sec.~\ref{sec:dc} are set to 0.1 m and 50 m, respectively.
-For map expansion, we set $\tau$ in Sec.~\ref{sec:expansion} to 0.99.
-As for map optimization, we set the loss weighting $\lambda$ to 0.2 and $\xi$ to 0.005, and the number $K$ of selected keyframes to 100.
-All the learning rates for Gaussian attributes follow vanilla~\cite{kerbl20233d} but do not decay with schedulers.
+For mapping data preparation, we set $N_p$ in Sec.~\ref{sec:grouping} to 10 (Avia, Mid-360), 5 (OS1-64), and 1 (VLP-32C). $\epsilon_1$ and $\epsilon_2$ in Sec.~\ref{sec:dc} are empirically set to 0.1 m and 50 m, respectively.
+For map expansion, we set $\tau$ in Sec.~\ref{sec:expansion} to 0.99 as in Gaussian-LIC.
+As for map optimization, we set the loss weighting $\lambda$ to 0.2 as in~\cite{kerbl20233d} and $\gamma$ to 0.005. $\gamma$ is determined through rigorous adjustment to strike a balance between visual and geometric quality.
+The number $K$ of selected keyframes is set to 100.
+All the learning rates for Gaussian attributes follow the vanilla 3DGS~\cite{kerbl20233d} but do not decay with schedulers.
 We keep the same hyperparameters in all sequences with the same sensor setup to ensure a fair and comprehensive evaluation.
 Experiments are run on a desktop PC with an NVIDIA RTX 4090 GPU (24 GB VRAM), Intel i9-13900KF CPU, and 64 GB RAM.